WE ARE: Ciaran Burke, Cristina Costa, Mark Murphy and Rille Raaper

-My name is Mark Murphy and I am the Creator and Co-Editor of Social Theory Applied.
+My name is Mark Murphy and I am a Co-Editor of Social Theory Applied.
 My day job is Reader in Education and Public Policy at the University of Glasgow.
 Previously I’ve worked as an academic at a number of institutions, including King’s College, London, University of Stirling, National University of Ireland, Maynooth, University College Dublin and Northern Illinois University.
 I am an active researcher in the fields of education and public policy.

 Current areas of research interest include;